0xAX/asm/content/asm_3.md

 As the command-line arguments of each program are represented as strings, first we need to convert our command-line arguments to numbers to calculate their sum.
 To convert a given string to a number, we will use a simple algorithm:

 1. Create an accumulator to store an intermediate result while converting the string into its numeric representation.
 2. Take the first byte of the string and subtract the value `48` from it.
-Each byte in a string is an [ASCII](https://en.wikipedia.org/wiki/ASCII) symbol with its own code.
-The symbol 0 has code `48`, the symbol 1 has code `49`, and so on.
-If we subtract `48` from the ASCII code of the given symbol, we get an integer representation of the current digit from the given string.
+Each byte in a string is an [ASCII](https://en.wikipedia.org/wiki/ASCII) character with its own code.
+The character 0 has code `48`, the character 1 has code `49`, and so on.
+If we subtract `48` from the ASCII code of the given character, we get an integer representation of the current digit from the given string.
 3. As soon as we know the current digit, we multiply our accumulator from step 1 by 10 and add to it the digit that we got in step 2.
-4. Move to the next symbol in the given string and repeat steps 2 and 3 if it is not the end of the string (`\0` symbol).
+4. Move to the next character in the given string and repeat steps 2 and 3 if it is not the end of the string (`\0` symbol).

-Returning to the table from the section above, we may see that pointers to the command line arguments are located on the stack right above the number of command line arguments.
-So if we fetch the first value from the stack after we already fetched the number of arguments, it will be a pointer to the string which is the first command line argument.
-If we will pop the next value from the stack, it will be the second command line argument passed to the program.
+Returning to the table from the section above, we can see that pointers to the command-line arguments are located on the stack right above the number of command-line arguments.
+So, after we pop the number of arguments (ARGC), the stack pointer will point to the address of the first command-line argument (ARGV[0]).
+If we pop the next value from the stack, it will point to the second command-line argument (ARGV[1]) passed to the program.

-Now if we will take a look at the `str_to_int` procedure it should be clear without any additional details:
+Now the `str_to_int` procedure should be more clear:

 ```assembly
 	;; Fetch the first command line argument from the stack and store it in the rsi register.